 The Design Thinking process has been introduced by IDEO and perfected by research at Stanford.
 This training is user-driven innovation at its best, perfect for companies that want to discover hidden opportunities in a specific market segment.
 Our experience: companies with a better understanding of their customers have lower risks resulting in more sustainable revenue streams.

 We’ve created a 2-day design thinking course to bring the tools and techniques of Design Thinking to your team.
-In 2 days we’ll help you to analyse your clients and their needs.
-The outcome of this program is an extensive customer journey for one or multiple personas and a synthesis of the 3 customer problems that proof to be most valuable to solve.
+In 2 days we’ll help you to analyze your clients and their needs.
+The outcome of this program is an extensive customer journey for one or multiple personas and a synthesis of the 3 customer problems that prove to be most valuable to solve.

 Workshop: Start by identifying customer problems

 A design sprint, starting from (hidden) needs from your existing customers.
 Once a market segment is selected, we’ll literally get out of the building.
 Your team will learn more about the client by speaking with them and by observing their behavior.
 By connecting with the customer it’s possible to create a customer journey and several persona.

 Design Thinking = field work

 Customer-centricity vs tech-driven innovation